 Gardens in the Alcázar of Christian Monarchs

-This morning your driver will collect you at your hotel for the drive to Córdoba.
-Upon arrival you'll meet up with a local guide where you'll discover the very best of Córdoba's old town.
-Your driver will also look after your luggage while you are on the tour so you won't have to worry about carrying it around with you!
+This morning, your driver will collect you at your hotel for the drive to Córdoba.
+Upon arrival, you'll meet up with a local guide, where you'll discover the very best of Córdoba's old town.
+Your driver will also look after your luggage while you're on the tour, so you won't have to worry about carrying it around with you!

-During the excursion, you'll get a private tour of the breathtaking Mezquita, a pagan temple that was converted into the great mosque of the Ummayad caliphate and later transformed into a Catholic church (yet it retains much of the original mosque).
-In addition, you'll visit The Alcázar of the Catholic Kings, where Christopher Columbus negotiated and gained approval for his voyage west in search of the Indies, and the winding side streets of the Jewish Quarter.
+During the excursion, you'll get a private tour of the Mezquita.
+This pagan temple was converted into the great mosque of the Ummayad caliphate and later transformed into a Catholic church (yet it retains much of the original mosque).
+In addition, you'll visit The Alcázar of the Catholic Kings, where Christopher Columbus negotiated and gained approval for his voyage west in search of the Indies and the winding side streets of the Jewish Quarter.

 Plan your trip to Spain